anvil-rs/anvil/README.md

    - A module provides us with the smallest units of generation possible, in order for it to be composable.

 3. **Reproducibility**:
-   - Consistent generation outputs are ensured by locking module versions and configurations.
+  - Consistent generation outputs across environments.

 ### Current work